benwzj/benwzj.github.io/_posts/2020-04-19-layout-css.md

 ## The `display` property

+The standard values of `display` such as block, inline or inline-block can change how elements behave in normal flow, for example, by making a block-level element behave like an inline-level element (see Types of CSS boxes for more information).
+We also have entire layout methods that are enabled via specific display values, for example, CSS **Grid** and **Flexbox**, which alter how child elements are laid out inside their parents.

+### multi-keyword syntax

 Formally, the `display` property sets an element's inner and outer display types.
 - The **outer** display type describes whether the element is block-level or inline-level.
 It sets an element's participation in flow layout;
 - The **inner** display type describes how the children of that box behave.